easycode002/java_basic/README.md

 ```
 ---
 #### Exersice:
-Exercise 1:
+1.Exercise 1:
   - Write a Java program to declare different types of variables (int, double, char, boolean, String).
 Assign them values and print each variable's value.

-Exercise 2:
+2.Exercise 2:
   - Write a Java program to perform the four basic arithmetic operations: addition, subtraction, multiplication, and division.
 Take two integer inputs from the user and perform these operations.